MagneticW-WorldBridger/energy-insight-dashboard-kanban/DEPLOYMENT.md

 POSTGRES_DATABASE=your-postgres-database
 POSTGRES_PORT=your-postgres-port
 WEBHOOK_API_KEY=your-chosen-webhook-api-key
+OPENAI_API_KEY=your-openai-api-key
 NODE_ENV=production
 ```

-Replace the placeholders with your actual database credentials.
+Replace the placeholders with your actual credentials.

+> **Important**: The `OPENAI_API_KEY` is required for the questionnaire analysis feature that evaluates leads' likelihood and perceived benefits of cosmetic surgery.
+The system uses the GPT-4o model to provide this analysis.

 ### 4. Deploy the Application